Project-MONAI/tutorials/auto3dseg/tasks/hecktor22/README.md

 ## Auto3DSeg

-The HECKTOR22 tutorial is only supported for **SegResNet** algo, and it was primarily tested on 8 gpu NVIDIA V100 16GB machine.
+The HECKTOR22 tutorial is only supported for **SegResNet** algo (since currently it is the only algo with support of multi-resolution input images, such as CT and PET).
 Auto3DSeg runs a full workflow including data analysis, and multi-fold training.
 Please download the dataset into /data/hecktor22 folder first.